KornaLaravel/laravel-envoyer-docs/src/introduction.md

 Envoyer provides a powerful API that allows you to manage your servers programmatically, providing access to the vast majority of Envoyer features.
 You can find the Envoyer API documentation [here](https://envoyer.io/api-documentation).

+## Limitations

+Envoyer is not necessary for applications running [Laravel Octane](https://github.com/laravel/octane), as Octane already includes zero-downtime deployments out of the box.

 ## Found Something Wrong?

 If you find something in the documentation that is misleading or outright wrong, please consider submitting a pull request on [GitHub](https://github.com/laravel/envoyer-docs).